Code-Institute-Submissions/besheraj-milestone1/README.md

 - Sticky menu bar with the logo while surfing the whole page.
 - Join us botton in the middle of the main page that linked to a form.
 - The weekly classes schedule table with responsive design it can be scrolled horizontally when there is no enough space on the screen.
+- The links color in menu navegation bar change when hover or click.
 - Clickable logo that reload the page.
 - Reviews of happy users with a photo beside it.
 - Location of the gym on google maps, users can naviagte to check the gym location  or maybe drive to.